 Here’s a video showing how to feed in a Ring Sling well.

-For the Cairis and the Coorie, again an upright feeding position can easily be achieved by loosening the knot holding the straps and feeding the slack through so that the panel is looser, and your baby takes a deeper seat into it, lowering them down and making it so they can feed.
+For our Mei Dai or Tie-strap carriers, the Cairis and the Coorie, an upright or cradle feeding position can easily be achieved by loosening the knot holding the straps and feeding the slack through so that the panel is looser and you are able to guide your little one into position.
+Learn how with our video.

 Here’s a link to another Oscha articles on breastfeeding: